 There’s no reason motivational interviewing can’t be adapted for interpersonal relationships.
-Using motivational interviewing only in therapeutic relationship would be a waste of this approach.
-I first learned about motivational interview while working as a recovery worker, which isn’t a counselling/therapist role.
-The reason being that it’s effective in helping people overcome substance dependency.
+Using motivational interviewing only in a therapeutic relationship would be a waste of this approach.
+I first learned about motivational interviewing while working as a recovery worker, which isn’t a counselling/therapist role.
+The reason is that it’s effective in helping people overcome substance dependency.

 In short, using motivational interviewing is a respectful way to help people see the pros and cons of change while addressing their concerns (Forbes).

 Listen and reflect